-I had a discussion with a client today who wanted to know more about how we could help her company with their presence at an industry tradeshow planned for early next year.
+I had a discussion with a small business owner today who wanted to know more about how we could help her company with their presence at an industry tradeshow, planned for early next year.
 In common with many organizations, she was deliberating whether the enormous costs and resources would be worth it.

 My first question to her was why she wanted to exhibit at the tradeshow.
-However, rather than give me tangibles, her answers seemed to be based on emotion – fear, primarily – rather than any concrete strategic or financial reason.
+She seemed rather taken aback at the question.
+Moreover rather than give me tangibles, her answers seemed to be based on emotion – fear, primarily – rather than any concrete strategic or commercial reasons.

-Reasons like “the industry will think that we’ve disappeared if we’re not there”, or “the trade media will think that we’re not a serious market player”.
+Her replies were things like “the industry will think that we’ve disappeared if we’re not there”, or “the industry media will think we’re not a serious market player”.